Yayaka/Amorphos/specification/host.md

 ### [WIP] Endpoint

-It may provided with the path ".ymp" or "/.well-known/ymp".
+It may provided with the path "/.amorphos" or "/.well-known/amorphos".

 ### JSON format

 A packet is an object have following properties.

-- MUST **ymp-version** semver
+- MUST **amorphos-version** semver
-  The version of YMP
+  The version of Amorphos

 - MUST **connection-protocols** array
   An array of objects which have following properties